momentum-xyz/docs/docs/what-is-odyssey/what-is-odyssey.md

 ## How do I get started with Odyssey?

 Odyssey is currently on testnet, and you can go to [odyssey.org](https://odyssey.org) to create your own Odyssey right now.
-All you need is a Polkadot-compatible wallet (at the moment, we recommend Polkadot.JS).
+All you need is a MetaMask or Polkadot-compatible wallet.